-ors is tightly constrained by statistical discrimination based considerations.
-Prominent examples are Hansen, Sargent, and Tallarini (1999), Cagetti et al. (2002), Bidder and Smith (2012), and Bhandari, Borovička, and Ho (2019).
+Related Literature: The paper contributes to a literature that aims to estimate and empirically evaluate models with robustness, that is, models in which (1) agents exhibit uncertainty aversion, and (2) the set of priors is tightly constrained by statistical discrimination based considerations.
+Prominent examples are Hansen, Sargent, and Tallarini (1999), Cagetti et al. (2002), Bidder and Smith (2012), Bhandari, Borovička, and Ho (2019), and Hansen and Sargent (2020a).
 More broadly, this paper relates to a literature focusing on the quantitative importance of ambiguity aversion in macroeconomics with a prime example being Ilut and Schneider (2014).
-Although similar in spirit, their paper differs from mine in that it is built on the alternative decision theoretic framework of Epstein and Schneider (2003), which gives rise to significantly more permissive restrictions on the agent's set of priors than those used here.
+Although similar in spirit, their paper differs from mine in that it is built on the alternative decision theoretic framework of Epstein and Schneider (2003), which gives rise to more permissive restrictions on the agent's set of priors than those used here.